UK man who killed date in boat crash arrested in Georgia

-LONDON (AP) — Police say a British man who went on the run after killing a woman in a speedboat crash on their first date has been arrested in Georgia.
+LONDON (AP) — A British man who went on the run after killing a woman in a speedboat crash on their first date has turned himself in at a police station in the country of Georgia, U.K. and Georgian officials said Wednesday.

-Jack Shepherd vanished while on bail over the manslaughter of 24-year-old Charlotte Brown, who died when a boat carrying the pair crashed on the River Thames in London in December 2015.
+Jack Shepherd vanished while on bail over the manslaughter of 24-year-old Charlotte Brown, who died when Shepherd’s speedboat hit a log and flipped on the River Thames in London in December 2015.
+The pair, who met on a dating website, had spent the evening at a restaurant before taking to the river.

-The 31-year-old Shepherd was sentenced in his absence in July to a six-year-prison term.
+The 31-year-old web designer was tried in his absence and sentenced in July to a six-year-prison term for gross negligence manslaughter.

-London’s Metropolitan Police said Wednesday that a man believed to be Shepherd was in custody in the Black Sea nation.
-It said “extradition proceedings will begin immediately” if his identity is confirmed.
+Georgia’s Interior Ministry said in a statement that Shepherd had arrived at a police station with lawyers and turned himself in.

 Most Read Nation & World Stories